|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-You will need to consult the instructions for your bread machine, as models can differ in the order in which you add the ingredients.
-Most models not only have written instructions, but they are also available online, along with instructional videos.
+You will need to consult the instructions for your bread machine as models can differ in the order in which you add the ingredients.
+(If you have misplaced the manual, most models have the directions available online, along with instructional videos.)

 Gather the ingredients.

-Add ingredients (milk, honey, butter, flour, salt, and yeast) to the bread machine pan in the order recommended by your bread machine manufacturer.
+Add the ingredients to the bread machine pan in the order recommended by your bread machine manufacturer.

 Choose the basic or white bread setting and the medium crust setting.